-The Council developed Water Conservation Plan to ensure it and the community reached the 490 litres per person (lpd) per peak day target by 2016.
-It contains a series of measures and tactics.
-No one initiative alone will help reach the target but by combining them, it is hoped the peak water target can be reached and sustained.
+The Council developed the Water Conservation Plan to ensure it and the community reached the 490 l/p/d per peak day target by 2016.
+The Water Coservation Plan contains a series of measures and tactics.
+No one initiative alone will help reach the target but, by combining them, it is hoped the peak water target can be reached and sustained.